helldrum/ansible_check/README.md

 if the folder template exist
   - check if all the template have the .j2 extention
   - check if all the template began with the string #{{ ansible managed }}
-  - check if the template files have atleast one variable (unless is a plain text file and not a template)
+  - check if the template files have atleast one templated variable (unless is a plain text file and not a template)

 # features in progress
-- check if the template files have atleast one variable (unless is a plain text file and not a template)
 - check if all the apt module use with item statement